 The main types of guarantor eligible for regulatory credit risk mitigation are domestic and foreign banks, the federal government, state governments, local governments and sovereigns.
-With respect to the eligibility of the guarantees, there are internal minimum requirements defined in the Underwriting Guidelines Commercial.
-These guidelines explain under which conditions the customers are allowed to get limits granted for derivative transactions and guarantees.
-For instance, the rules say that derivative limits may only be granted to banks with a very good credit rating (the equivalent of a minimum rating of A-1).
+With respect to the eligibility of the guarantees, there are internal minimum requirements defined in the Commercial Underwriting Guidelines.
+These guidelines explain under which conditions the customers are allowed to have limits granted for derivative transactions and guarantees.
+For instance, the rules say that derivative limits may only be granted to banks with a very good credit rating (the equivalent of a minimum rating of A^{-1}).
 Any exceptions must be well-founded, separately requested and explicitly approved.

-The small volume of hedging transactions that existed on the reporting date in the form of credit derivatives was concluded exclusively with major international banks rated AA or A.
+The small volume of hedging transactions that existed on the reporting date in the form of credit derivatives was concluded exclusively with major international banks with AA or A ratings.